iamronen/Generativeprocess/Personal Spaces/Ronen/Wholocracy/Cards/Money/Fundamental Flow/Balance.md

-# Balance
+# Financial Balance
-When money is placed into the digital space, the balance increases by the amount given.
-When money is taken out of the structure the balance of the digital space, the balance decreases by the extracted amount.
+The financial balance is effected by the flows of money.
+In Flows increases the balance and out-flows reduce it.